Gaussianization and eigenvalue statistics for random quantum channels (III): Introduction

 These definitions are extended to density matrices by functional calculus:

-For a quantum channel $\Phi:\M_n(\C) \to \M_k(\C)$, its \emph{minimum output entropy } is defined by
+For a quantum channel $\Phi\dvtx \M_n(\C) \to\M_k(\C)$, its \textit {minimum output entropy} is defined by

-The additivity conjecture for minimum output entropies was arguably one of the most important in quantum information theory, and it can be stated as follows: \begin{conjecture} For all quantum channels $\Phi_1$ and $\Phi_2$, one has
+The additivity conjecture for minimum output entropies is arguably one of the most important in quantum information theory, and it can be stated as follows. \begin{conjecture} For all quantum channels $\Phi_1$ and $\Phi_2$, we have